Quorafind/Obsidian-Table-Generator/README.md

 ### From Plugin Market in Obsidian

-💜: [Not available now] Directly install from Obsidian Market.
+💜: [Table Generator](obsidian://show-plugin?id=obsidian-table-generator) is available from the official community plugins list.

 ### From BRAT